 In a professional relationship, payment for services is important.
 You are responsible for making sure services are paid.
-Our rates vary by services.
+Our rates vary by service.
 If you have specific questions, please contact our finance department.

-SPSI expects payment on the day of each session, unless you make another plan with SPSI.
-If part of your bill is sent to a third-party payor (e.g. insurance company) and the payor does not pay, you will be billed for the unpaid amount.
+SPSI expects payment on the day of each session unless you make another approved payment plan with SPSI.
+If part of your bill is sent to a third-party payor (e.g., insurance company) and the payor does not pay, you will be billed for the unpaid amount.
 You will be responsible for payment at that time.
 Our rates for psychological testing are different based on the time and tests required.
-SPSI expects you to pay on the day the testing is done.
+SPSI expects you to pay prior to testing being scheduled.
 You will always be told about testing fees before testing so you are able to decide whether you wish to continue.
 Returned checks are subject to a \$25 returned check fee.
 We accept cash, checks, and credit cards.